fdietze/website/improving-the-hacker-news-ranking-algorithm.md

 | [2049 4022]      |           103 |        0.000027 |                   0.999998 |        262623 |         0.005485 |
 | [4103 6015]      |             6 |        0.000002 |                   1.000000 |         28574 |         0.000597 |

 We observe that almost the half of all submissions did not get any upvote at all.
 But are these submissions just spam and low-quality submissions?
-Let's have another look at the data and see if there are high quality urls which have a submission with any upvotes.
+Let's have another look at the data and see if there are high quality urls which have a submission without an upvote.

 ```sql